 This active sailing adventure in Italy is full of phenomenal experiences.
 From sailing on a historic tall ship to hiking on volcanoes, immersing yourself in 6,000-year-old culture and exploring the beautiful archipelago, which is a UNESCO World Heritage Site.
+An unforgettable and varied sailing holiday with daily hikes ashore, providing a pleasant contrast to the cozy life on board.

 The volcanic islands in the Tyrrhenian Sea off the northern coast of Sicily are characterised by wild, unspoilt nature.
 They are known as the ‘Aeolian or Lipari Islands’ because, according to Greek legend, the god of wind, Aeolus, once lived here.
 This jewel in the Mediterranean consists of seven inhabited islands and each one is different.
 From beautiful green hills to bubbling craters, you will find a wide variety of unique natural landscapes in a very small area.
 In 2000, the Aeolian Islands archipelago was declared a World Heritage Site by UNESCO.